Last updated: March 13th, 2023

 How small or midsize importers can plan for operational success on Freightos.com:

 - Understand that delays and extra charges may arise.
 Freight forwarders are trying their best to move goods on schedule without additional fees, but in this unstable period, delays and additional charges can occur out of forwarders’ control.

 - Consider which shipping mode is best for you right now.
-As during non-pandemic times, ocean freight is typically far cheaper but has significant lead time.
+During non-pandemic times, ocean freight is typically far cheaper but has a significant lead time.
 If your transit time demands it, ship by air and you’ll have confidence in the transit times.

 - Book now if you can.
 Freightos.com is fully operational, so book orders now to get goods moving as quickly as possible.

 - Communicate regularly with your freight forwarder.
 This is more important than ever – staying in touch means you’ll have a better handle on your transit time and stay on top of any changes that may arise.

-- Make sure that you have manpower to accept your goods at arrival.
+- Make sure that you have the manpower to accept your goods upon arrival.
 This will minimize delays.

 How to stay informed:

-- Keep up to date on the industry with our resource roundup page.
+- Keep up to date on the industry with our weekly freight market update.

 As always, we at Freightos.com are here to help.
 Please reach out if you have any questions or concerns.